rschwabco/aserto-demo/Tutorial.md

 app.listen(8080);
 ```

+### Enhance the profile page

 To test this endpoint we're going to have to make sure the React app actually sends the authentication token to the server.
-To do that, we'll have to make some changes to the `Profile.js` file.
+To do that, we'll have to make some changes to the `Profile.js` file in our React app.

 ```
 import React, { useEffect, useState } from "react";